Dylife

-Dylife is a former mining settlement in Powys, Wales, located at the head of Afon Twymyn in the Cambrian Mountains, one mile west of the road between Llanidloes and Llanbrynmair (B4518).
+Dylife (/dəˈliːvɛ/ pronunciation guide) is a former mining settlement in Powys, Wales, located at the head of Afon Twymyn in the Cambrian Mountains, one mile west of the road between Llanidloes and Llanbrynmair (B4518).
 It is in the historic county of Montgomeryshire.
 The nearby lead mines intermittently sustained mining communities from Roman times until the early 20th century.
 During the late 19th century, as mining declined after the 1860s so did Dylife's population.
 The remaining buildings are two former chapels converted into homes and the Star Inn.